CoryMcDonald/star_wars_api/README.md

 ## Caching
 By default, I check to see if the database entry has gotten out of sync by utilizing a low-level cache which expires once every hour.
 The service call utilizes the etag to determine if the database will need to update.
-Unfortunately due to a defect in the [deployed SWAPI instance](https://github.com/phalt/swapi/issues/92)  the application will not return 304’s successfully when an `If-Match-None` header is passed to it.
+Unfortunately due to a defect in the [deployed SWAPI instance](https://github.com/phalt/swapi/issues/92) the application will not return 304’s successfully when an `If-Match-None` header is passed to it. :sob:

 By default Rails **does not cache in development mode**.
 I recommend that you turn on caching as every request will make a call to the Star Wars API.
 You can enable the cache by running the following command.